Mustafa-khann/Mustafa-khann/README.md

 - 🌐 Mostly Web Dev & 🔒Security
 - 👯 I’m looking to collaborate with other Nerds.
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to transform my thoughts into Art.
+- ⚡ Fun fact: I Draw!
 - 🤖 Hobby: Electronics & Cool Stuff with Arduino